rsn8887/Sharp-Bilinear-Shaders/README.md

 Compared to the "video smoothing=ON" setting with no shaders, pixels are less blurry.
 Compared to the "video smoothing=OFF" setting with no shaders, the pixels do not change shape/wobble as they move across the screen.

-I tried TheMaister's autoscaling shader from the libretro repo, "retro/sharp-bilinear.glslp," but, for some reason, that shader did not work well with vertical games for me.

 Installation
 ---------------